Produce

 • Mold (fuzzy spots, often blue or green)

-• Shriveled or dried out appearance
+• Shriveled or dry appearance

-• Dark discoloration
+• Dark spots or discoloration

 Room Temperature Safety

-While ginger root is relatively stable, perishable foods should not be left at room temperature (between 40°F and 140°F) for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), the limit is 1 hour.
-Discard if left out longer than these times.
+The 2-hour rule applies: Perishable foods should not be left at room temperature for more than 2 hours.
+If the temperature is above 90°F (32°C), food should not be left out for more than 1 hour.

 Expert Tips